Potential fourth candidate for SNP leadership race rules himself out of the running

 “I’m also a highly committed local MSP, and have worked in law, business, energy, hospitality and a school before politics.”

-He added: “However FM and leader are obviously very serious and demanding roles and commitments.
+The MSP added: “However, FM and leader are obviously very serious and demanding roles and commitments.
 For various reasons I don’t feel that now is the right time in my life and development to put myself forward for such a responsibility and challenge.
 I’ll continue to work to progress positive change for Scotland.

 “This is an important juncture for the SNP and the independence movement.
 We need to have a respectful and honest debate about building on our strong record, how to realistically and effectively progress constitutional change, and bring people in Scotland together as we move forward.”